Disorganized offender: Interview techniques

-The FBI has tracked a plethora of patterns for the disorganized offender, and they have also compiled a list of interview techniques that will help the offender open up or confess.
+The FBI has tracked a plethora of patterns for the disorganized offender, and has also compiled a list of interview techniques that will help the offender open up or confess.
 One particular strategy is connecting with the offender on a personal level.
 Creating a bond and having the interviewer highlight that they understand the offender will help them feel more comfortable in the situation.
 Disorganized offenders are not used to frequent social interactions, and therefore it is crucial to not immediately jump into the crime scene investigation and interrogation.
 Instead, approaching the situation in a roundabout way by discussing other events and then casually bringing up the main concern is another way to build trust.
 Taking an aggressive approach is not going to be successful in this scenario; trust is the key in this interaction and interviewers should aim to build a connection with the offender.
 Finally, it is noted that interviewing disorganized offenders during the nighttime is effective, mainly because most disorganized offenders prefer nighttime and this may open up communication easier than during the day.